AzonInc/Doorman/README.md

     <br>
 </h1>

-This repository contains the source files for the Doorman S3 Intercom Gateway, a device which lets you connect your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) Intercom to any home automation system.
+This repository contains the source files for the Doorman S3 Intercom Gateway, a device which lets you connect your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) Intercom to any home automation system.\
+However it's not limited to Koch and TCS intercoms only.
+Due to the integrated relais it's possible to emulate a button press to trigger a door opener (up to 40V, max 2.5A).
+And if your Intercom operates on a 2-wire bus (14-24V) it might be possible to implement other protocols as well.\
+You could also monitor the voltage level on older intercoms and trigger specific actions based on it.

 <!--
 ## 📦 Interested in buying one?